pigfoot/graphiti/mcp_server/README.md

 #### Running with Docker Compose

-A Graphiti MCP container is available at: `zepai/knowledge-graph-mcp`.
+A multi-architecture Graphiti MCP container is available at: `pigfoot/graphiti-mcp:latest`.
+This container supports both AMD64 and ARM64 architectures and includes the latest improvements (URL decoding, space handling, increased token limits, and enhanced logging).
 The latest build of this container is used by the Compose setup below.

 Start the services using Docker Compose: